HopefulLlama/UnitTestSCAD/CONTRIBUTING.md

 ## Dev Setup
 Follow the instructions listed in [Getting Started](../../..#getting-started).

-Clone UnitTestSCAD repository and run `npm install` in the to install all dependencies needed.
+Clone the UnitTestSCAD repository and run `npm install` to install all dependencies.

-Additionally run `npm install -g gulp`.
-Gulp is used to run linting and unit tests.